 *Syzygium floribundum was previously classified as Waterhousea floribunda, common name weeping lilly pilly.
 A lot of these have name changes regularly between Syzygium and Acmena.

 Planting lilly pilly

-While lilly pillies are not fussy plants, taking the extra time to properly prepare the soil before planting can help reduce your lilly pilly’s watering needs in its early years.
+While lilly pillies are not fussy, taking the extra time to properly prepare the soil before planting can help reduce your lilly pilly’s watering needs in its early years.
 Like most other natives, lily pillies prefer a free draining, low phosphorus soil.
 At planting time, dig a hole about the same depth and at least three times the width of the pot the lilly pilly came in, fill the hole with Searles Native Plant Specialty Mix and mix into existing soil.
-If your soil is very heavy clay or sandy, Searles Native Plant Specialty Mix is ideal to aid better drainage and add nutrients back into the soil.
-Finally, water it well and add a generous layer of mulch to insulate.
+If your soil is very heavy clay or sandy, Searles Native Plant Specialty Mix is ideal for aiding better drainage and adding nutrients back into the soil.
+Finally, water it well and add a generous layer of mulch to insulate it.